756D6D61/New-Savings-Dashboard/README.md

 -   Allow the user to view details of each budget and category
 -   Styling issues

+### 🔍Testing

+-   Unit tests have been added to describe functionality of certain components like buttons (Jest)

+-   Integration tests have been added to test things like state management (Jest + Enzyme)

+-   End-to-end test via Cypress to check application as a whole

+-   To run tests `yarn run`

 **THIS PROJECT IS IN WORKING PROGRESS**